hashicorp/packer/website/source/docs/builders/digitalocean.html.md

     default state timeout is "6m".

 -   `user_data` (string) - User data to launch with the Droplet.
+    Packer will not automatically wait for a user script to finish before shutting down the instance this must be handled in a provisioner.

 -   `user_data_file` (string) - Path to a file that will be used for the user data when launching the Droplet.